fbpx

 Here's a look at how I think about my branding:

-- Word Association: Creator Newsletters
+• Word Association: Text Based Creator

 This should hopefully all seem pretty obvious.

-And a couple weeks ago I discussed how I also love to talk about minimalistic business models (I have had 0 employees for 10 years, made 7+ figures online, and work 10-20 hours a week earning multiple six figures a year) and digital writing in general (everything I do stems from my newsletter, but I have also grown other newsletters and gained over 1 MILLION subscribers organically, had millions and millions of hits to my website, and so much more).
+2. Digital Writing (everything I do stems from my newsletter, but I have also grown other newsletters and gained over 1 MILLION subscribers organically, had millions and millions of hits to my website, and so much more).

 That said, my sub-niches help me with these two things: